 - Orders with free shipping average around 30% higher in value.

-- 47% of shoppers indicated they would abandon a purchase if they got to checkout and found that free shipping was not included.
+- 47% of shoppers indicated they would abandon a purchase if they got to the checkout and found that free shipping was not included.

 Read more: How Delivery Service Impact Your Business?